razas877/aws-java-rds-userform/README.md

 Check the users table — the record should be stored.

 **Example Flow**
--User runs program on EC2.
+1)User runs program on EC2.
--Enters Name, Age, Mobile.
+2)Enters Name, Age, Mobile.
--Java program inserts data into RDS.
+3)Java program inserts data into RDS.
--Data visible in MySQL Workbench.
+4)Data visible in MySQL Workbench.